- May 5, 2023

 4. Support wellness

-Hiring Diversity and Inclusivity in the Workplace
+Employee Diversity and Inclusivity in the Workplace

-With bias seeming endemic to the hiring process, many companies feel compelled to enlist AI to make some of the decisions or evaluations instead of people.
-After all, what is less biased than a machine, right?
-Unfortunately, there are multiple examples of AI tools hurting job candidate selection.
-AI Algorithms are often trained on data about previous applicants, which can include millions of previous biased decisions.
-This leads to AI picking up and amplifying human biases.
-Even telling the AI to ignore gender, race, age, etc., does not guarantee algorithm success, as it can focus on some attributes characteristic of a specific group.
-One AI tool, for instance, deemed the name Jared and the fact that a person played lacrosse in high school as the best indicators of candidates’ future success.
+Bias seems endemic to the hiring process.
+So, many companies use AI to make certain decisions instead of people.
+After all, what is more objective than a machine, right?
+Unfortunately, there are many examples of AI tools hurting job candidate selection.
+AI algorithms are often trained on data about previous applicants.
+And it can include millions of previous biased decisions.
+Thus, AI picks up and magnifies human misconceptions.
+Even telling the AI to ignore gender, race or age does not guarantee success.
+AI can focus on some features common to a specific group.
+For example, one AI tool decided that the signs of a good worker are

 The role of cultural fit in hiring for a diverse and inclusive workplace

+Why is cultural fit essential in hiring?
 The benefits of hiring for a diverse and inclusive workplace

-– The best, most qualified candidates
+1. The best, most qualified candidates

 Having a diverse workplace helps companies prevent such issues from happening.

-Company culture survey and employee morale
+Company culture survey

 – On a scale of 1 to 5, how comfortable do you feel expressing your opinion?